wguanicedew/iam/doc/admin-guide/packages.md

 ```

 **WARNING: The following steps are required only on Ubuntu**
-The packages are served on HTTPS, on Ubuntu
+The packages are served on HTTPS: on Ubuntu
-install the support to fetch on this protocol:
+install the support to fetch them on this protocol:

 ```console
 $ sudo apt-get install -y apt-transport-https